CosmosDB/labs/technical_deep_dive/06-troubleshooting_failed_requests.md

 1. Observe the exception message.

+    > Since we are "upserting" a document with a unique **id**, the server-side operation will be to create a new document.
+You should see the status code ``Created`` indicating that the create operation was completed successfully.

+1. In the open terminal pane, enter and execute the following command:

+    ```sh
+    dotnet run
+    ```

+    > This command will build and execute the console project.

+1. Observe the exception message.

-    > You should see a status code indicating that a document was successfully created.
+    > Since we are "upserting" a document with the same **id**, the server-side operation will be to update the existing document with the same **id**.
+You should see the status code ``OK`` indicating that the update operation was completed successfully.

 1. Click the **🗙** symbol to close the terminal pane.